 Promoting Data Sharing to Enhance State Policy Making & Program Evaluation

-CREC will conduct a two-year project (2016-2017) focused on: (1) researching laws and regulations governing the disclosure, or “sharing,” of confidential state business revenue and unemployment insurance data as well as the processes used in establishing agreements to access that data for policy making and program evaluation, and (2) providing technical assistance to states in developing and disseminating best practices on ways to improve state governance and management of data sharing.
-This project builds upon the results of the 2013-2015 Business Incentives Initiative that CREC is completing with The Pew Charitable Trusts and a study on intra-state data sharing (Balancing Confidentiality and Access), conducted by CREC in 2014-2015, with support from the Ewing Marion Kauffman Foundation.
-Through this project, CREC seeks to help states design data confidentiality legislation and regulations that are more data-user-friendly.
-CREC will also help states develop more clearly articulated data sharing processes and eligibility requirements.
-By improving administrative data access, CREC hopes to enhance the ability of policy makers and practitioners to evaluate and make informed decisions about a variety of state investments.
+CREC conducted a two-year project (2016-2017) focused on: (1) researching laws and regulations governing the disclosure, or “sharing,” of confidential state business revenue and unemployment insurance data as well as the processes used in establishing agreements to access that data for policy making and program evaluation, and (2) providing technical assistance to states in developing and disseminating best practices on ways to improve state governance and management of data sharing.
+This project built upon the results of the 2013-2015 Business Incentives Initiative that CREC is completing with The Pew Charitable Trusts and a study on intra-state data sharing (Balancing Confidentiality and Access), conducted by CREC in 2014-2015, with support from the Ewing Marion Kauffman Foundation.
+Through this project, CREC sought to help states design data confidentiality legislation and regulations that are more data-user-friendly.
+CREC also helped states develop more clearly articulated data sharing processes and eligibility requirements.
+By improving administrative data access, CREC hoped to enhance the ability of policy makers and practitioners to evaluate and make informed decisions about a variety of state investments.

 About the Client